 At Nationwide, we’re proud to take a leading role in the campaign for fairer pay.
-As a mutual, committed to building society, nationwide, championing the campaign for real Living Wages is important to us.
+As a mutual, championing the campaign for real Living Wages is important to us.

 The real Living Wage, as set by the Living Wage Foundation (opens in new window) each year, is an independently calculated rate that ensures workers can meet the cost of living.
 It’s higher than the Government’s national living wage, which is based on a percentage of median earnings, rather than on actual living costs.

 Families often face impossible choices between food, heating and paying the rent, and a commitment to a living wage goes some way to help with this.
-Helping to ensure everyone has access to housing and basic services is also a key tenet to building sustainable cities and communities.
+Helping to make sure everyone has access to housing and basic services is also a key principle to building sustainable cities and communities.

-The real Living Wage is voluntarily paid by numerous companies across the UK, including Nationwide.
-We’ve been an accredited Living Wage Employer and a Principal Partner of the Living Wage Foundation since 2014, paying the real Living Wage to not only all our permanent employees, but also our contingent workforce, to ensure pay parity across the Society.
+The real Living Wage is paid voluntarily by numerous companies across the UK, including Nationwide.
+We’ve been an accredited Living Wage Employer and a Principal Partner of the Living Wage Foundation since 2014, paying the real Living Wage to both our permanent employees and our contingent workforce.
 We also encourage our third-party suppliers to pay, at a minimum, real living wages and to become accredited Living Wage Employers.